-- Is there an outdoor air quality section in the school's Emergency Plan?
-If so, do you know where it is located? - Which air quality monitor do you use or what geographic spot do you use for visibility guidelines? - Who makes the recommendations to hold or cancel an outdoor event? - How do you reschedule?
-Are there any rules about rescheduling?
-How do you communicate what the decision was based on? - How do you get information out about your decision?
-If participants are already traveling, how do you notify them? - What do you do for recess on school days with poor air quality? - What are the plans if poor air quality affects the school/playground/track/gymnasium for a long period of time? - How do you document what happened?
+- Is there an indoor/outdoor air quality section in the school or district wellness policy?
+If so, do you know where it is located? - Which air quality monitor do you use or what geographic spot do you use for visibility guidelines?
+Does your school have its own air quality monitors? - Who makes the decisions to hold, cancel, or reschedule outdoor events?
+What is the procedure for rescheduling events?
+How do you communicate your decision with stakeholders?
+If participants are already traveling, how do you notify them? - What do you do for recess and athletic practices on days with poor air quality? - Has the school/district adopted a smoke readiness plan?
+What are the school/district plans to protect indoor air quality if poor outdoor air quality persists for a long period of time? - Has the school inspected the air handling system and made necessary improvements to ensure ultimate efficiency? - How do you document what happened during wildfire smoke or other air pollution events?
 What went well?
 What can be done better?